avalanche-games/avalanche/README.md

 # Hacking

 If you want to contribute to the project, first note that everything you pull to this project is copyrighted to the contributors.
-If you do not want to be a official contributor, just fork the project and pull your commits to the main repository, you should also keep our coding style:
+If you do not want to be an official contributor, just fork the project and pull your commits to the main repository, you should also keep our coding style:

 <pre>
 namespace A { // Root namespace on a fake '-1' identation level